 There are many many live distributions to choose from, and we sample just a few of them here.
 Apart from Knoppix, we first take a look at the very popular, Gnome-based Ubuntu, here in its 2005 "Breezy Badger" incarnation.
 We also peek at the futuristic, Enlightenment-based Elive version 0.3, and more recently at the streamlined, Xfce-based Xubuntu Dapper Drake.
 Next, we take a look at the live version of Mandriva 2006, and compare with an advance peek at the radical new Mandriva 2007 live edition, including the Aiglx 3d desktop features.

-In 2008, we take the latest versions of Mandriva 2008.1 and Kubuntu 8.04 and run them head-to-head, and then finally in 2009 we check out the very latest KDE 4.2 live CD to see what KDE 4 has to offer, and review the latest Debian Lenny live version.
+In 2008, we take the latest versions of Mandriva 2008.1 and Kubuntu 8.04 and run them head-to-head, and then in 2009 we check out the very latest KDE 4.2 live CD to see what KDE 4 has to offer, and review the latest Debian Lenny live version.